Tag: cybersecurity for developers

 Start with OWASP ZAP — it’s free, it’s powerful, and running it against your own app is the fastest security education you’ll ever get.
 I pen test my own services regularly, and every time I find something that makes me a better developer.
 You don’t need a CISSP to do this; you just need curiosity and a staging environment.

-• Security is a shared responsibility—developers play a crucial role in identifying and mitigating vulnerabilities.
+• Security is a shared responsibility—developers play a critical role in identifying and mitigating vulnerabilities.

 • Penetration testing helps you understand attack vectors and improve your coding practices.